-Pupils[at Senior School/ aged e.g. 12/13 and above are generally assumed to have this level of maturity, although this will depend on both the child and the personal data requested, including any relevant circumstances at home.
-Slightly younger children / Older [Prep School] children] may however be sufficiently mature to have a say in this decision, depending on the child and the circumstances.
+Pupils at Senior School aged 12 and above are generally assumed to have this level of maturity, although this will depend on both the child and the personal data requested, including any relevant circumstances at home.
+Slightly younger children may however be sufficiently mature to have a say in this decision, depending on the child and the circumstances.